- Powershell access

-This guide will allow apps like Robin to get the correct event titles and description for Office 365 meeting room resources.
+This guide will allow apps like Robin to get the correct event titles, privacy, and description for Office 365 meeting room resources.
 This is also applicable to other versions of Exchange.
 You’ll need to make sure a couple things are configured first:

 - Install Microsoft Online Services Sign-In Assistant

-- Install Azure Active Directory Module for Windows PowerShell (32-bit version) or (64-bit version)
+- Option 1: Install Azure Active Directory Module for Windows PowerShell (32-bit version) or (64-bit version)